Nublord33/Comick-to-Anilist/README.md

 step 1:

 first go to comick click on "My list" and click on "Export" after that click on "Request to export your list."

+step 2:

+and rename it to data.csv

+step 3:

+run list.py and choose 1(other stuff is optional)

-Step 2:
+Step 4:

 go to this url:

 https://anilist.co/api/v2/oauth/authorize?client_id=25365&redirect_uri=anilist.co&response_type=code

-Step 3 :
+Step 5 :

 say yes and whatever

-step 4:
+step 6:

 go to your current url and copy and past starting from "code="

 step 5:

-run the python file that i will create in a bit
+past what you copied into acess_code field in anilist.oy

+step 6:

+run anilist.py